MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-23h2-release.md

 ### People Picker supports LDAPS (TLS connection encryption)

-As organizations become more aware of the risks of unencrypted communication over a network, some are choosing to implement policies that require encryption for all network connections.
-HTTP is one of the most common protocols that organizations want to protect, but there are other network communication protocols as well.
+As organizations become more aware of the risks of unencrypted communication over a network, some are choosing to implement policies that require encryption for all network connections. `HTTP` is one of the most common protocols that organizations want to protect, but there are other network communication protocols as well.
 One of those is the Lightweight Directory Access Protocol (LDAP), which is used by applications to access directory services.
 The SharePoint People Picker feature uses LDAP to look up users and groups in Active Directory forests and domains.
 LDAP is not an encrypted protocol by default, although there are several options to enable encryption with it.

 To better support organizations that want to require encryption for LDAP traffic, the SharePoint People Picker feature has added support for Secure LDAP (LDAPS) in SharePoint Server Subscription Edition Version 23H2.
 This allows the People Picker to use TLS connection encryption to protect LDAP traffic to TCP ports 636 and 3269.

-To enable Secure LDAP (LDAPS) in the SharePoint People Picker, use the SecureSocketsLayer switch parameter with the Set-SPPeoplePickerConfig and Add-SPPeoplePickerSearchADDomain PowerShell cmdlets.
+To enable Secure LDAP (LDAPS) in the SharePoint People Picker, use the SecureSocketsLayer switch parameter with the *Set-SPPeoplePickerConfig* and *Add-SPPeoplePickerSearchADDomain* PowerShell cmdlets.

 For more information, see [Plan for People Picker in SharePoint](/sharepoint/administration/plan-for-people-picker).

 ### Search crawler uses HTTP 1.1 by default

-Previously, a SharePoint Search Service Application would crawl HTTP or HTTPS-base content sources using the HTTP 1.0 protocol.
-Although this is a valid version of the HTTP protocol, some network and security infrastructure may choose to block requests that use this protocol version.
+Previously, a SharePoint Search Service Application would crawl `HTTP` or `HTTPS`-base content sources using the `HTTP` 1.0 protocol.
+Although this is a valid version of the `HTTP` protocol, some network and security infrastructure may choose to block requests that use this protocol version.

-To ensure better compatibility with modern network and security infrastructure, SharePoint Search Service Applications will now crawl HTTP and HTTPS-based content sources using the HTTP 1.1 protocol by default.
-HTTP 1.1 is a well-supported protocol across the ecosystem and we don't anticipate any negative impact as a result of this change in our default behavior.
+To ensure better compatibility with modern network and security infrastructure, SharePoint Search Service Applications will now crawl `HTTP` and `HTTPS`-based content sources using the `HTTP` 1.1 protocol by default. `HTTP` 1.1 is a well-supported protocol across the ecosystem and we don't anticipate any negative impact as a result of this change in our default behavior.

-Customers who wish to directly control which HTTP protocol version is used for each of their content sources can do so by specifying the HttpProtocol parameter with the New-SPEnterpriseSearchCrawlContentSource and Set-SPEnterpriseSearchCrawlContentSource PowerShell cmdlets.
+Customers who wish to directly control which HTTP protocol version is used for each of their content sources can do so by specifying the HttpProtocol parameter with the *New-SPEnterpriseSearchCrawlContentSource* and *Set-SPEnterpriseSearchCrawlContentSource* PowerShell cmdlets.

 For more information, see [Add, edit, or delete a content source in SharePoint Server](/sharepoint/search/add-edit-or-delete-a-content-source).